wundergraph/wundergraph/examples/README.md

     1. `postinstall` (optional, Development & CI): prepare the start e.g. by copying .env.example to .env
     2. `start`: (required, development) starts the example with a single command
     3. `start:services` (optional, Development & CI): start any local services (docker, additonal server) required by the example
-    4. `wait-on:services` (optional, Development & CI): wait for the services to be ready and exit immediately
+    4. `wait-on:services` (optional, Development & CI): wait for the services to be ready
-    5. `generate` (required): generates the wundergraph build
+    5. `generate` (required): generates the WunderGraph build
     6. `setup` (optional, Development & CI): setup the example (e.g. migration) after the environment is ready
     7. `test` (optional, Development & CI): runs the tests for the example
-    8. `cleanup` (optional, Development & CI): stops,remove all provisioned resources
+    8. `cleanup` (optional, Development & CI): stops,remove all provisioned resources e.g. shutdown docker containers or kill processes

 If the example uses containers, it should have a `docker-compose.yml` file at the top. `package.json` should include a `start:container` script that runs `docker-compose up -d`.